garvit420/mattermost/AssignmentSubmission.md

 2. **Shared stateful components** to ensure consistency across nodes
 3. **Real-time synchronization** for messages and events
 4. **Automated failover** to maintain service during node outages
+5. **Comprehensive monitoring and alerting** for proactive maintenance
+6. **Performance testing and validation** to ensure scalability under load

 Rather than modifying the core Mattermost code (which already supports HA), I focused on: